Hawaii Background Check

 If you ask for the Criminal background check for an applicant who has been convicted of a crime within the last six or seven years, The following information will show up on the background check: background check:

 - Infraction severity (felony or misdemeanor)

 - Disposition date

-You won't find any information on misdemeanor convictions which have been in place for more than five years or convictions for felony crimes that are older than seven years old.
+You won't find any information on misdemeanor convictions that have been in place for more than five years or convictions for felony crimes older than seven years old.

-A verification of education allows you to verify claims that your candidates have made about the schools they attended , as well as any diplomas, degrees, certificates or diplomas they have earned.
+Verification of education allows you to verify claims that your candidates have made about the schools they attended, as well as any diplomas, degrees, certificates, or diplomas they have earned.

-The type of report you receive will give the address and name of each school the applicant attended, as well as his or her dates of attendance, as well as any diplomas, degrees, or certificates awarded by the school.
+The type of report you receive will give the address and name of each school the applicant attended, their dates of attendance, and any diplomas, degrees, or certificates awarded by the school.

 Name of each former employer

 How long will a DUI remain on your background In Hawaii?